javax-inject/javax-inject/README.md

 October 13th, 2009.
 You can view the raw materials of the specification at any time in source control.

+You can also view the [javadoc for the spec classes][javadoc] here.

 To follow the progress of the expert group, messages from the expert group mailing list are forwarded to an [observer mailing list] which anyone can join.